 June: Update wills and other estate plans – well, we talked about it.
 Does that count?

 July: Check tax withholding and see if adjustments need to be made – I eyeballed it, and guessed.
 Not really good work.

 August: Comparison shop for insurances – nope

 September: Plan for holiday spending – sort of

 October: I’m not really sure yet! – I opened a Solo 401k to use instead of the SEP IRA.
 It will allow me to save more!
 I’ve been planning to do this for years.

 November: Check credit reports – Sort of.
 I started to, and then my computer battery died, and then I got logged out.
 It’s complicated.

 December: Stay within our holiday budget – eh.
 Since I didn’t technically make a budget, I couldn’t stay within it.
 I don’t think that I overspent, though.

 Honestly, I’m hoping I’ll get the first six months done in January, but let us be realistic: I can’t even get a simple post (like this one) out on time.
 So getting one thing done a month is better than not getting anything done at all.

-Many thanks to Airman at the Military Dollar for putting together this template to give ourselves a little guidance each year.
+Many thanks to Airman at the Military Dollar for putting together this financial plan template in past years.
+I’m honored to continue the tradition this year.
 Will you join me?